Where do you get your protein?

 But it’s not just American cuisine that is heavy on protein, virtually all global food cuisines are heavy on protein.
 Even Indian cuisine, often touted as vegetarian-friendly, still includes meat and other protein-heavy foods like milk and egg in common dishes.
 In India, heart disease, stroke, and kidney disease are still top killers.
 In Africa, also a low-meat-eating country, stroke and ischaemic heart disease sit close by respiratory infections and diarrheal diseases on the list of top killers.
 In The China Study, author T. Colin Campbell describes the difference between diseases of poverty and diseases of affluence.
 Diseases of poverty include parasitic infections, tuberculosis, digestive and intestinal diseases, and more whereas those of affluence are coronary heart disease, diabetes, and cancer.
 In developed countries, diseases of affluence (lifestyle-related, over-nutrition) are more common.
 Diseases of poverty are due to poor sanitation, hygiene practices, and unsafe drinking water.
 So even in countries like India and Africa, where meat consumption is less, they still share similar diseases of affluence just like developed countries.
 It’s good that tuberculosis is not the number one killer in either country, but one can see that there is still a strong societal push on protein consumption just by looking at these lists.
 Most global cuisines and cultures include meat in their diet, some more some less.
 Many cultures also correlate eating meat to wealth and masculinity.

 How does your culture view food?
 How does it view meat-eating?
 Is food consumed for energy?
 For nutrition?
 To gain weight?
-It’s important to understand how family members before you lived and how their culture viewed food in order to see how these beliefs seep into your own food beliefs.
+It’s important to understand how family members before you lived and how their culture viewed food to see how these beliefs seep into your own food beliefs.

 What Is Protein?

-Every cell in the human body contains carbohydrates (simple sugars and polysaccharides), proteins (amino acids), and fats (lipids).
+Every cell in the human body contains carbohydrates (mono-, di-, and polysaccharides), proteins (amino acids), and fats (lipids).
 A protein is made of amino acids (AA), which consist of hydrogen, carbon, oxygen, nitrogen, phosphorus, sulfur, and iron.
-There are about 20 amino acids found in the human body and about 9 that are considered “essential” meaning our body cannot produce them and instead we need to consume them through food.
+There are about 20 amino acids found in the human body and about 9 are considered “essential” meaning our body cannot produce them and instead we need to consume them through food.
 “Essential” amino acids are phenylalanine, isoleucine, threonine, tryptophan, valine, methionine, leucine, lysine, and histidine.

 Protein Deficiencies